2020 Democrats lay blame on Trump’s rhetoric for shootings

 Julian Castro, who previously served as San Antonio mayor and U.S. housing secretary, described “a very toxic brew of white nationalism,” and called on Trump to “to try and unite Americans instead of fanning the flames of bigotry.”
 He pointed as well to the high rates of gun ownership in Texas, saying “the answer is not more people with guns.”

-Mulvaney spoke on ABC’s “This Week,” O’Rourke and Buttigieg appeared on CNN’s “State of the Union,” and Booker and Castro were on NBC’s “Meet the Press.”
+O’Rourke and Buttigieg appeared on CNN’s “State of the Union,” and Booker and Castro were on NBC’s “Meet the Press.”
+Warren spoke on MSNBC.

 Yen reported from Washington.
 Associated Press writer Kathleen Ronayne contributed to this report from Las Vegas.